Mephistosz/ToDoList/README.md

   TODO List
 </h1>

-API para gerenciar tarefas (CRUD) que faz parte [desse desafio](https://github.com/simplify-liferay/desafio-junior-backend-simplify) para pessoas desenvolvedoras backend júnior, que se candidatam para a Simplify.
+This is an API for managing tasks (CRUD) that is part of [this challenge](https://github.com/simplify-liferay/desafio-junior-backend-simplify) for junior backend developers applying to Simplify.

-## Tecnologias
+## Technologies

 - [Spring Boot](https://spring.io/projects/spring-boot)
 - [Spring MVC](https://docs.spring.io/spring-framework/reference/web/webmvc.html)